 6-8 Removing and Installing the Backplane

-The F424BF chassis backplane is located behind the hard drives and in front of the motherboard in each motherboard node.
+The F424AG chassis backplane is located behind the hard drives in each serverboard node.
 Although backplane failure rarely occurs, in the event of a backplane failure, follow the instructions below.

 Removing the Backplane